 - a.
 Report cases of disease to state and local health departments in accordance with state and local laws. - b.
 Manage all cases of communicable disease and use protective measures as recommended by the Centers for Disease Control and Prevention (CDC). - c.
-Biologically monitor the function of autoclaves and maintain a log of spore test results. - d.
 Follow infection control measures as mandated by state and federal law.

-R18.
+R17.
 Inventory Records

-Maintain records on the dispensing, inventory, and disposal of medical and dental supplies and pharmaceuticals.
+Maintain records on the dispensing, inventory, and disposal of medical supplies and pharmaceuticals.

-R19.
+R18.
 Continuous Quality Improvement